stimulusreflex/stimulus_reflex/README.md

 ### Code of Conduct

-Everyone interacting with StimulusReflex is expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md)
+Everyone interacting with the StimulusReflex project’s codebases, issue trackers, chat rooms and forum is expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md).

 ### Coding Standards